sanjayamirthraj/eigengames/README.md

 Using Eigenlayer AVS, we have created a new way to parallelize the EVM.
 Our implementaiton uses a state access batching algorithm to figure out which transactions can be processed simultaneously and which ones need to wait.
 It's similar to how web servers handle multiple requests concurrently while making sure related operations still happen in the right sequence.

 Our solution solves parallel execution by intelligently batching transactions from the mempool based on independent state accesses, allowing us to propose more efficient blocks.
-We've developed two possible implementation paths:

-We have the brains of the operation with our custom algorithms, and we look to speed up ETH and Layer 2s and really -- anyone who wants to use our product!

 ## The Batching Algorithm: The Heart of Our Innovation

-What makes our solution truly groundbreaking is our custom batching algorithm - the most challenging and intellectually demanding component of the entire system.
-This algorithm represents the culmination of cutting-edge research in blockchain parallelization that has been at the forefront of Ethereum and EVM chain discussions in recent years.

 The batching algorithm is the true intellectual property and "secret sauce" of our system.
 It's what enables us to: